cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 cardano-cli address key-hash --payment-verification-key-file policy/policy.vkey
 ```

-To calculate the correct slot, query the current block and add 10000 to it:
+To calculate the correct slot, query the current slot and add 10000 to it:
 ```bash
 cardano-cli query tip --mainnet
 ```